COVID Safe Events

 - You may email your application in PDF format including application form, payment details and plans to email@example.com.

-- Alternatively you can post it to the address on the form or drop it into the Planning and Development Branch, Ground Floor, 45 Roderick Street, Ipswich
+- Alternatively you can post it to the address on the form or drop it by Ground Floor, 1 Nicholas Street, Ipswich

 - Please be aware that council has 30 business days to process applications; please ensure that you allow sufficient time to complete this process prior to the intended festival or event.